-Course convener: A/Prof Kosheek Sewchurran Entrance requirements: Admission to the MPhil Degree Course outline:
+Entrance requirements: Admission to the MPhil Degree

-The Dissertation in inclusive innovation is designed to allow students to pursue an idea that is worthy of a thoughtful research endeavour in a "living lab" environment.
+The dissertation in inclusive innovation is designed to allow students to pursue an idea that is worthy of a thoughtful research endeavour in a "living lab" environment.
 The course will go through a rigorous academic curriculum rooted in research and practical development and demonstration of the resulting solutions.
 The research should be tied to a challenging and socially relevant problem or possibility in South Africa and/or the African continent.
 It should have the potential to be sustainable and to create a better future for Africa.

 Inclusive innovation research will require students to test assumptions and prototypes through cycles of emersion and critical engagement in a "living lab" environment.
 Being a part of a free-thinking and cross disciplinary "living lab" environment shortens the cycle time to invent and apply innovative ideas and solutions through regular interaction and debate with consumers, experts, industry and other organisations in the relevant ecosystem.
-Students will have privileged access to key experts (from deep content experts to market experts in the community and globally).
 Students will be expected to undertake regular cycles of activities to assess, build, test and evolve applied ideas and their research throughout the year in a collaborative manner with their peers and faculty members.

-Compulsory seminars are planned for every 2nd week of term and are daylong session.
+DP requirements: 100% Attendance of compulsory seminars.
 Students will have to attend and participate in these compulsory seminars which will include topics such as research paradigms, research methodologies, action research, soft system enquiries, generative reasoning and seminars on Theories such as Disclosing New Worlds, Inclusive Innovation, Entrepreneuring, Frameworks for business model innovation and complex projects shaping.